huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 ### Requirements

-First, you need to install both `gcloud` and `kubectl` in your local machine, which are the command-line tools for Google Cloud and Kubernetes, respectively, to interact with the Google Cloud and the GKE Cluster.
+First, you need to install both `gcloud` and `kubectl` in your local machine, which are the command-line tools to interact with Google Cloud and Kubernetes, respectively.

 - To install `gcloud`, follow the instructions at [Cloud SDK Documentation - Install the gcloud CLI](https://cloud.google.com/sdk/docs/install).
 - To install `kubectl`, follow the instructions at [Kubernetes Documentation - Install Tools](https://kubernetes.io/docs/tasks/tools/#kubectl).